elshafey122/MusicFlowBackend/README.md

 ## Authentication

-The API uses JWT Bearer Authentication.
+The API uses **JWT Bearer Authentication**.

 ### Register

-Send a POST request to:
+Create a new account by sending a POST request to:

 ```
 POST /api/Auth/register